donovanh/donovanh.github.com/_posts/2012-07-22-jekyll-github-pages.markdown

 ---
 layout: post
-title: "Using Jekyll & GitHub Pages"
+title: "Using Jekyll &amp; GitHub Pages"
 description: "How I built this blog.
 (Hint: By using Jekyll and GitHub Pages)"
 category:
 tags: [jekyl, GitHub pages]